buzattodev/buzattodev/README.md

 - 👋 Hi, I’m @buzattodev
-- 👀 I’m interested in Front-End Development
+- 👀 I’m interested in Fullstack Development
-- 🌱 I’m currently learning CSS and JavaScript
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on any projects that helps me improve my knowledge as front-end developer
+- 💞️ I’m looking to collaborate on any projects that helps me improve my knowledge as a developer
 - 📫 You can reach me at LinkedIn by following the link in my profile.

 <!---